Acosta Group Releases Consumer Predictions for 2026

 Acosta Group has released its consumer predictions for 2026, highlighting the growing importance of personalization, transparency and innovation for brands, retailers and foodservice operators.

-Seventy percent of shoppers have used AI tools to assist with their shopping journey, and consumers will increasingly depend on intelligent agents to plan, compare and complete purchases in 2026.
-However, only 12 percent of shoppers currently trust AI to make purchases on their behalf, citing concerns about privacy, unapproved purchases and lack of control.
+Seventy percent of shoppers have used artificial intelligence tools to assist with their shopping journey, and they will increasingly depend on intelligent agents to plan, compare and complete purchases in 2026.

 “We expect 2026 to be defined by new AI agent relationships and ‘cautious experimentation’ with AI automated checkout, with Gen Z in the driver’s seat in adopting agentic commerce,” said Kathy Risch, SVP of thought leadership and shopper insights.

-Consumers are moving beyond general wellness concepts to seek products offering specific, measurable benefits supported by scientific evidence.
-GLP-1 usage is amplifying “precision nutrition” and influencing foodservice purchases, while social media conversations about fiber are growing 2.4 times faster than protein discussions.
+GLP-1 use is amplifying “precision nutrition” and influencing foodservice purchases, while social media conversations about fiber are growing 2.4 times faster than protein discussions.

 Seventy-one percent of shoppers support stricter rules on artificial ingredients, and 62 percent believe more regulations are needed.

-Relevant Innovation
+Relevant innovation

 “Bold differentiation and cultural resonance will be table stakes for growth,” Stewart said.
-“Brands that have a deep understanding of their consumers and foster a sense of personalized connection, value, and authenticity while delivering high-quality products will be well-positioned for growth.”
+“Brands that have a deep understanding of their consumers and foster a sense of personalized connection, value and authenticity while delivering high-quality products will be well-positioned for growth.”

-Holistic Value
+Holistic value

-Consumers are expanding their definition of value beyond price, convenience and quality to include experiential components, relevance and relatability.
 In foodservice, income tier has become the most predictive driver of away-from-home behavior, creating distinct realities for value-driven and premium-oriented consumers.

-“Consumers are shifting to a holistic definition of value, moving from a focus solely on price, convenience, quality, and quantity, to one that incorporates experiential components, relevance, and relatability,” Risch said.
+“Consumers are shifting to a holistic definition of value, moving from a focus solely on price, convenience, quality and quantity to one that incorporates experiential components, relevance and relatability,” Risch said.

 The Shelby Report delivers complete grocery news and supermarket insights nationwide through the distribution of five monthly regional print and digital editions.
 Serving the retail food trade since 1967,...